jgaa/restc-cpp/README.md

 The Jenkins setup is [here](ci/jenkins).

 This project does not use *Travis CI*, for two reasons.
 First, Travis CI is [not suitable for modern C++ development](https://github.com/travis-ci/travis-ci/issues/6300).
 They use outdated versions of Ubuntu and old compilers.
 There are work-arounds for some of the issues, but I prefer to use services that tries to be helpful to whatever I am doing.
-Secondly, rest-cpp needs to be tested under Microsoft Windows.
+Secondly, restc-cpp needs to be tested under Microsoft Windows.
 Travis CI does not offer that.
 So I have built my own CI infrastructure using my own hardware.
-I use Jenkins on a VM with Ubuntu Xenial Xerus, 6 cores and 10 GB RAM with one slave running on a VM with Microsoft Windows Server 2016 with 4 cores and 8 GB RAM, and one slave on a Mac Mini.
-Using Docker to build with different Linux distributions on the main Jenkins server gives me better flexibility.
+I use Jenkins on a VM with Debian Buster, and three slaves for Docker on Linux VM's, one slave running on a VM with Microsoft Windows 10 Pro, and one slave on a MacBook Mini.
+Using Docker to build with different Linux distributions gives me flexibility.
 It also immediately catches mistakes that break the build or test(s) on a specific Linux distribution or platform.

+Apple's MacOS is the only operating system that require dedicated hardware for CI.
+Developing for Apple operating systems reminds me of how we did things in the 1980's.

 # Similar projects